JDN89/ChimpanC/README.md

 The goal is to also read "Writing a Compiler in Go", create a C version of the byteCode VM, compile Monkey's bytecode to WebAssembly (WASM), write a Snake game in Monkey, and possibly extend the language as needed.
 Finally, I want to run the WASM binary in the browser.

 ## TODO
+- add char* next to Objstring.
+Walk the linked list upon freeing and free all the allocated literals;
 - wrap numbers and string into Val struct
 - call free() also in tests!
 - use Valgrind to look for memory leaks